KennaSecurity/toolkit/tasks/connectors/burp/burp_readme.md

 To run this task you need the following information from Burp:

 1. Burp instance hostname
-2. Schedule Id (you can see the ID in the browser's tab when you edit the schedule)
+2. Schedule Id list (you can see the ID in the browser's tab when you edit the schedule)
 3. User API Token

 ## Command Line